1828 United States presidential election: National Republican Party

 President Adams and his allies, including Secretary of State Clay and Senator Daniel Webster of Massachusetts, became known as the National Republicans or "Adams Party."
 The National Republicans were significantly less organized than the Democrats, and many party leaders did not embrace the new era of popular campaigning.
 Adams was re-nominated on the endorsement of state legislatures and partisan rallies.
 As with the Democrats, no nominating caucus or national convention was held.
 Adams chose Secretary of the Treasury Richard Rush, a Pennsylvanian known for his protectionist views, as his running mate.
 Adams, who was personally popular in New England, hoped to assemble a coalition in which Clay attracted Western voters, Rush attracted voters in the middle states, and Webster won over former members of the Federalist Party.

-Adams support in New York aligned with the Anti-Masonic Party and Thurlow Weed, his campaign manager in the state, was sympathetic to the anti-masonic movement.
+Anti-Masonic Party

+The Anti-Masonic Party was organized in Upstate New York in 1827, in response to the disappearance of William Morgan.
+Senior figures in the Adams Party were sympathetic to Anti-Masonry, including Thurlow Weed, Adams's unofficial New York campaign manager.
+The New York Anti-Masonic Party "took little part in the presidential election," but many individual Anti-Masons supported Adams.